themotleycoder/roslegorobot/README.md

 * Lego EV3 computer and motors
 * Wifi dongle (USB) for EV3
 * 16GB SD Card
+* IDE or Something to edit code in (I use [Visual Studio Code](https://code.visualstudio.com/) its free and available on most platforms!)
+* Basic knowledge of linux command line

 ## Setup (Using an Ubuntu laptop as ROS publisher):